eth-educators/eth-docker/README.md

   in "scratch" containers, alas.
 - Guide users to good key management as much as possible
 - Create something that makes for a good user experience and guides people new to docker and Linux as much as feasible

+# Tip Jar

+If we've helped you out, in-person or by creating this project, a tip will be very welcome.

+Yorick Ethereum: 0xDccf8451070a86183eE70D330C4c43b686E9CF86

 LICENSE: MIT